hdavid16/InventoryManagement.jl/README.md

 - `reward::Float64`: reward in the system (used for RL)
 - `period::Int`: period in the simulation
 - `num_periods::Int`: number of periods in the simulation
-- `backlog::Bool`: backlogging allowed if true; otherwise, unfulfilled demand is lost sales
 - `discount::Float64`: time discount factor (interest rate)
+- `backlog::Bool`: backlogging allowed if `true`; otherwise, unfulfilled demand is lost sales
+- `reallocate::Bool`: the system try to reallocate requests if they cannot be satisfied if `true`; otherwise, no reallocation is attempted.
 - `seed::Int`: random seed

 ## Example